 The World’s First multi-storey Skate Park!
 F51

 F51 is a world-first for Folkestone: The world’s first multi-storey skate park!
-Guy Hollaway Architects have designed a three-storey building that enables beginners through to competition–level skateboarders the opportunity to hone their skills.
+Local architect and design studio Hollaway, have designed a three-storey building that enables beginners through to competition–level skateboarders the opportunity to hone their skills.

-The complex at the end of Tontine Street is currently under construction and as each floor has a different theme, it makes maximum use of the space available to cater for so many different abilities.
-Not only F51 have three skate floors, but also a boulder room and climbing wall, a boxing gym, café and changing rooms.
+The complex at the end of Tontine Street is currently under construction.
+Each floor has a different theme making maximum use of the space available to cater for different abilities.
+The building also contains a boulder room and climbing wall, a boxing gym, café and changing rooms.

 Matt Rowe, a resident artist in Tontine Street, has been taking photos of F51 in development every month since it started.
 This is important to help document the build, but also gives a fantastic opportunity for time-lapse films to show the progress of F51.